-Key/Transferable skills
+Key / Transferable skills

 The BE Ready Orientation sets out the importance of transferable skills.
 These skills are developed through the programme, utilising study and assessment.
-This can be via virtual learning environment (VLE) discussion, tuition discussion, problem-solving exercises - which are conducted individually or in groups and coursework, which provides the ideal combination to internalise these aspects though different learning methods.
+This can be via virtual learning environment (VLE) discussion, tuition discussion, problem-solving exercises - which are conducted individually or in groups - and coursework, which provides the ideal combination to internalise these aspects though different learning methods.
 The Study Skills area of the VLE is a further resource for support in developing these skills.

-The learning activities require students to undertake research, evaluate their findings and develop solutions.
+The learning activities in this programme require students to undertake research, evaluate their findings and develop solutions.
 The teaching of module topics requires students' engagement with a range of online activities that develop research and evaluation skills and cultivate a systematic approach to problem solving.
 Engagement with the UCEM learning community develops communication and collaboration skills.
-The transferrable soft skills will be taught via the joint programme webinars delivered to the student throughout the year.
-The transferable soft skills will be tested though the summative and formative module assessments.
+Additional support for transferrable skills is delivered via the joint programme webinars delivered to the student throughout the year.
+Students also have the opportunity to develop transferrable skills through formative and summative opportunities within the modules.